 11 tips for moving your business to a new location

 When your growing business has to change locations, you often face a period of chaos, disruption and loss of productivity.
-According to BDC Major Accounts Manager Michael Poynton, here are 11 effective ways to minimize the impact to your business—and its profitability—during this challenging period.
+According to BDC Business Centre Manager Michael Poynton, here are 11 effective ways to minimize the impact to your business—and its profitability—during this challenging period.

 1. Be proactive